Is your child studying for their GCSEs or A Levels?

 - Be your child's accountability partner as they start to develop good habits

-Week 5 - The Mindset for Success
+Week 5 - Upgrade Your Mindset

 - Learn to recognise when they are thinking or talking negatively about their progress so that they can begin to re-programme their thought processes more positively